 Every student must audition annually for membership in GTCYS.
 Auditions include a short solo, memorized scales, and sight reading.
 Students interested being considered for GTCYS’ most advanced orchestras, Philharmonic and Symphony, must also prepare specified orchestral excerpts.
 Previous participation does not guarantee placement.

 International Symphony tours every other year provide unparalleled performance opportunities, enriching cultural experiences, and lifelong friendships.
-In June 2016, students experienced the fascinating history and culture of Argentina with major concerts in Buenos Aires, Rosario and Santa Fe.
-Click here to read more about the Argentina Tour and GTCYS’ touring history.
-Stay tuned for details about Symphony’s 2018 international tour which will be announced this spring!
+The June 2018 tour took students on an unforgettable twelve-day journey through Germany, Poland and Hungary.
+Click here to read more about the Eastern Europe Tour and GTCYS’ touring history.

 Extra Opportunities for Symphony Students

 Chamber Music Institute (CMI): This annual chamber music program with our partner, The Saint Paul Chamber Orchestra, provides Symphony and Philharmonic students high-level training with professional musicians.
-Stay tuned for details about the 2016–17 CMI program.
+Click here to apply.

 For information about getting involved, contact email@example.com or call 651.602.6807.